tanrbobanr/pychasing/README.md

 - `pychasing.GroupStats` - used for `stat` in `export_csv`
 - `pychasing.PatreonTier` - used in the initialization of `Client`.
 This is the only exception to the aforementioned "str or enum" rule above; the proper initialization of `Client` **requires** the `PatreonTier` enum.

 Additionally, all date parameters (which require an RFC3339 formatted datetime) also accept a `pychasing.Date`.
-The usage of the class is as follows:
+For example:

 ```py
 ...list_replays(created_before="2022-11-22T05:00:30Z")
 ...list_replays(created_before=pychasing.Date(2022, 11, 22, 5, 0, 30))